-Targeted Const ituents
+Targeted Constituents

-Sediment 1
+Sediment Image: A set of the set of the

 Nutrients \checkmark

 Trash \checkmark

-Metals \checkmark
+Metals 1

 Bacteria 1

 Pesticides 1

 Oil and Grease 1

 Organics 1

 "Non-Stormwater Runoff" - a discharge to the storm drain system from a source other than rain (common sources are sprinklers and hoses).
 Non-stormwater runoff is generally prohibited from entering the storm drain system and can convey a significant amount of pollutants if not controlled.
 All runoff which enters the storm drain system will flow untreated, directly into local creeks, lakes, and ocean beaches.
 Eliminating non-stormwater runoff is a critical objective of federal, state, and local regulations and water conservation is a cost-effective approach.
 Irrigation Runoff is prohibited!